StarRocks/starrocks/docs/deployment/downgrade.md

 ADMIN SET FRONTEND CONFIG ("disable_colocate_balance"="true");
 ```

-After the downgrade, and the status of all BE nodes is `Alive`, you can re-enable tablet clone.
+After the downgrade, you can enable tablet clone again if the status of all BE nodes becomes `Alive`.

 ```SQL
 ADMIN SET FRONTEND CONFIG ("max_scheduling_tablets" = "2000");